remnrem/luna-doc/docs/ref/manipulations.md

 <h3>Methods</h3>

-[`INSERT`](manipulations.md#insert) operates in two distinct modes.
-In lag-estimation mode, each signal pair is optionally band-pass filtered before processing.
-The default cross-correlation method extracts matched-length windows from the secondary EDF and, for each window, searches a constrained offset range by computing the normalised cross-correlation between z-scored primary and secondary segments; the lag at the cross-correlation maximum is determined per channel pair and the median lag across pairs is taken as the window estimate.
-A quality gate based on the normalised peak correlation filters windows before they enter the drift model.
-Across accepted windows, ordinary least-squares regression of estimated offset (seconds) on window position (seconds) is performed; residuals exceeding 3 SD are removed and the regression is refit on the clean set.
-The slope of this regression quantifies linear clock drift between the two devices.
-In insert mode, a secondary EDF signal is aligned to the primary by applying a user-specified constant offset in sample points; if a drift rate is also provided, the secondary signal is first resampled via cubic spline interpolation to correct the linear time-stretch before insertion.
+[`INSERT`](manipulations.md#insert) now uses cross-correlation as the standard alignment method.
+In estimation mode, matched windows are taken from the secondary EDF, optionally band-pass filtered, z-scored, and aligned to the primary EDF by cross-correlation.
+The per-pair lag estimates are combined by taking the median lag across signal pairs for each window.
+Each window is then quality-gated using the median matched-window correlation peak (`min-peak`, default `0.3`), and only accepted windows enter the drift model.

+Across accepted windows, ordinary least-squares regression of estimated waveform shift (seconds) on window time (seconds) is performed.
+Windows with residuals greater than 3 SD are removed and the regression is refit.
+The fitted intercept is the start-of-record waveform shift, and the fitted slope quantifies linear clock drift between devices in seconds per second.
+When valid EDF start times are available, `INSERT` also reports the header-derived offset and the resulting net offset correction after combining header timing and waveform-based alignment.

+In insert mode, a secondary EDF signal is aligned to the primary by applying a constant offset in seconds.
+If a drift rate is also supplied, or if one has just been estimated, the secondary signal is resampled by cubic spline interpolation to correct the linear time-stretch before insertion.
 Regions of the primary EDF not covered by the secondary signal are zero-padded.

 <h3>Parameters</h3>